bonggo-pras/bonggo-pras/README.md

 I am **Bonggo Prasetyanto(Fullstack Web & Apps Developer)**.
 I ✨ like ✨  problem solving, coding, coffee, working out, video games, conversations and many more.

-- 🔭 I’m currently working on React Native
+- 🔭 I’m currently working on Nest Js as a Backend Developer
 - 🌱 I’m currently learning NodeJs, Python, Go
 - 👯 I’m looking to collaborate on new business ideas.
 <!-- - 🤔 I’m looking for help with on new business ideas. -->